 Following a proprietary period by the LVK, key data products are made available to the public, as described in Section 3, and on the Gravitational Wave Open Science Center (GWOSC) website at https://gwosc.org.
-The public data release follows FAIR data principles [15]:
+The public data release follows FAIR data principles [16]:

-- FINDABLE: Timeseries data are discoverable through the GWOSC web server, which includes both human-readable and machine-readable interfaces.
+• FINDABLE: Timeseries data are discoverable through the GWOSC web server, which includes both human-readable and machine-readable interfaces.
 The GWOSC website also includes documentation and metadata for all data products.
-Data analysis products are uploaded to zenodo [27] and tagged to the LVK community, making them easy to find. - ACCESSIBLE: In most cases, both timeseries and analysis results may be directly downloaded through the discovery interface, or accessed via CernVM-FS [21] and a network data server (NDS2) [28].
+Data analysis products are uploaded to zenodo [21] and tagged to the LVK community, making them easy to find.

-- INTEROPERABLE: LIGO timeseries data are released in two international standards: HDF5 [29] and Gravitational Wave Frames [18].
+- ACCESSIBLE: In most cases, both timeseries and analysis results may be directly downloaded through the discovery interface, or accessed via CernVM-FS [23] and a network data server (NDS2) [29]. - INTEROPERABLE: LIGO timeseries data are released in two international standards: HDF5 [30] and Gravitational Wave Frames [19].
 Data from KAGRA and Virgo are released in identical formats.
 The GWOSC website provides a list of open source tools and libraries that are designed to work with these formats, many of which are used in LVK analyses. - REUSABLE: The GWOSC website provides rich documentation and metadata for all released data, and the LVK hosts free, annual workshops to train interested persons on using public data.
 All data are released with a license, ensuring they may be freely reused with minimal restrictions.
-To facilitate the re-use of data the LIGO Laboratory has an open source software license policy for the tools used to generate and analyze those data [30].
-More broadly the LSC is considering adopting a similar policy.
+To facilitate the re-use of data the LIGO Laboratory has an open source software license policy for the tools used to generate and analyze those data [31], and the LSC has also adopted an open source software policy [32].